Alchemist21/Alchemist21/README.md

 ###

-- 🌱 Currently Studying: Cobol
+- 🌱 Currently Studying: Health Informatics @Weill Cornell Graduate School of Medicine

 - 👯 I’m looking to collaborate on/with: Nice people